GilesStrong/lumin/docs/source/index.rst

 Future
 ~~~~~~

-The current priority is to get documentation written, tests added, and
+The current priority is to imporve the documentation, add unit tests, and
 expand the examples.

 The next step will be to try and increase the user base and number of